Honors Thesis

 students researching

-The Senior Honors Thesis program in History is intended for those students who have a record of high performance in upper-level History courses and who have developed an interest and some background in a well-focused research topic.
 Students interested in writing a Senior Honors Thesis should read the relevant section of the Tufts Bulletin dealing with the Liberal Arts Thesis Honors Program.
-You may wish to discuss this possibility with your History advisor when you declare the major, and begin to plan your history course work accordingly.
-It is especially recommended that those intending to apply to write a Senior Honors Thesis complete their Research Seminar requirement before their senior year.
+You may wish to discuss the possibility of writing the thesis with your History advisor when you declare the major, and begin to plan your history course work accordingly.
+The deadline for declaring an intent to do a thesis in 2024-25 is April 29, 2024.
+Please see further information about the application process below.

 Honors Thesis Assistance